I love books and I’ve been reading a lot lately. I am detoxing from social media and the internet. And a result I have so much more time to read.

 I don’t how it is in your country, but in mine (The Netherlands) we have a ‘book law’.
 Which means that a book has the same prize everywhere.
 Of course, I thought that this was a good thing because the writer will actually earn something.
 But they only earn 2 euro per book and a book costs around 20-25 euro’s here in the Netherlands.
 Yes, books are that expensive here.
 And since every store got the same prizes, I found different ways to buy cheaper books.
 Today I am telling you where do I buy my books.

 Where do I buy my books?

 I have a lot of secondhand books.
-The thriftstore always makes sure that the books are still in a good condition.
+The thrift store always makes sure that the books are still in good condition.
 And they are a lot cheaper.
-Here in my favorite thriftstore, books are sold for 30 cents to 2 euro each.
+Here is my favourite thrift store, books are sold for 30 cents to 2 euro each.
 Depends on how big the book is.
 So that means I can buy at least 10 books instead of one new book.

 Where do you buy your books?